30 BEAUTIFUL Banff Lakes You Have To Visit

 Moraine Lake is easily the most iconic lake in Canada, and the lake was even featured on the Canadian twenty-dollar bill.
 The brilliant turquoise color lake is set within a natural amphitheater called the Ten Peaks that tower above the lake.
 It is a magnificent sight to see in person, and there is hardly a more soul-stirring scene on earth.
 What’s better is getting out on a Moraine Lake hike to see the lake from above!

-Moraine Lake is about an hour’s drive away from Banff town and only twenty minutes further than Lake Louise.
-With its rising popularity and millions of Instagram location tags, you used to have to arrive around 5 am to grab a parking spot between June and September.
-Now there are no more private vehicles allowed at Moraine Lake, and there are new ways to get to Moraine Lake.
+Moraine Lake is about an hour’s drive from Banff town and only twenty minutes further than Lake Louise.
+With its rising popularity and millions of Instagram location tags, you used to have to arrive around 5 a.m. to grab a parking spot between June and September.
+Now, private vehicles are no longer allowed at Moraine Lake, and there are new ways to get there, like the Moraine Lake Shuttle.

 Lake Louise